JNavas2/Page-Mail/README.md

 # Page Mail

-**Send the current page by Gmail with the page title, selected text, and URL—easily.**
+**Send the current page by Gmail® with the page title, selected text, and URL—easily.**

 ---

 ## 🚀 Overview

-**Page Mail** is a simple yet powerful Firefox extension that lets you quickly compose a Gmail message containing:
+**Page Mail** is a simple yet powerful Firefox extension that lets you quickly compose a Gmail® message containing:
 - The current page’s title
 - Any text you’ve selected
 - The page URL